- Psychology & the public

 British Psychological Society, PO Box 87, Oakengates DO, TF3 3WT.

-An email group specifically designed for our section has been created so that we can email documents and announcements to all members via the internet which will reduce the amount of surface mail we all receive and aid us in communicating with one another.
-Further information is available to download
+An email group specifically designed for our section has been created so that we can email documents and announcements to all members via email which will reduce the amount of surface mail we all receive and aid us in communicating with one another.

 For more details on the Sections Membership Announcment list please use the link below:

 1 News article